Temporary Visitation Restrictions

 When your newborn is extremely premature, critically ill or needs surgical intervention, they are in the very best hands with our expert team.
 Marshfield Children's Hospital has the only NICU connected to a dedicated children's hospital in central and northern Wisconsin.

-The NICU has cared for thousands of high-risk infants from 24-42 weeks gestational-age for more than 50 years.
+Our Level III NICU has cared for thousands of high-risk infants from 24-42 weeks gestational-age for more than 50 years.
 While technology and medical knowledge has changed over the years, one thing that remains constant is how our dedicated staff provide care beyond treatment.

 Specialized services and personalized care